mnokno/COMP1202-Coursework/SubmissionFiles/README.txt

 Completion: 100.0%
 All parts of the coursework where attempted and successfully completed.
 ### How to run
-#### Through Main.main
+#### Through EcsBandAid.main
 Parameters struct: musiciansFile compositionsFile numberOfYearsToSimulate
-Parameters: data/musicians.morch data/compositions.corch 3
+Parameters: musicians.txt compositions.txt 3
-Class with main: Main
+Class with main method: EcsBandAid
-Full command: java Main data/musicians.morch data/compositions.corch 3
+Full command: java EcsBandAid musicians.txt compositions.txt 3
 #### Alternative
 Alternative you could run/test my code using some provide test in the main class through your ide.
 ### 5.2 Algorithm